BarryCoding/fork-vue3-docs/src/senior/components/render-function.md

 }
 ```

-That's right, this is a valid Vue component!
-See [Functional Components](#functional-components) for more details on this syntax.

 ### Vnodes Must Be Unique {#vnodes-must-be-unique}

 All vnodes in the component tree must be unique.
 That means the following render function is invalid: